Image Inpainting via Iteratively Decoupled Probabilistic Modeling: Introduction

 Image inpainting, a fundamental computer vision task, aims to fill the missing regions in an image with visually pleasing and semantically appropriate content.
 It has been extensively employed in graphics and imaging applications, such as photo restoration~\cite{wan2020bringing,wan2022old}, image editing~\cite{barnes2009patchmatch,jo2019sc}, compositing~\cite{levin2004seamless}, re-targeting~\cite{cho2017weakly}, and object removal~\cite{criminisi2004region}.
 This task, especially filling large holes, is more ill-posed than other restoration problems, necessitating models of stronger generation abilities.

 In past years, generative adversarial networks (GANs) have made great processes in image inpainting~\cite{pathak2016context,yan2018shift,yu2018generative,liu2019coherent,wan2021high,li2022mat}.
 By implicitly modeling a target distribution through a min-max game, GANs-based methods significantly outperform traditional exemplar-based techniques~\cite{hays2007scene,sun2005image,criminisi2004region,criminisi2003object} in terms of visual quality.
-However, the one-shot generation of these approaches sometimes results in unstable training~\cite{salimans2016improved,gulrajani2017improved,kodali2017convergence} and makes it challenging to learn a complex distribution, particularly when inpainting large holes in high-resolution images.
+However, the one-shot generation of GANs sometimes lead to unstable training~\cite{salimans2016improved,gulrajani2017improved,kodali2017convergence} and makes it challenging to learn a complex distribution, particularly when inpainting large holes in high-resolution images.

 Conversely, autoregressive models~\cite{van2016conditional,van2016pixel,parmar2018image} and denoising diffusion models~\cite{song2019generative,ho2020denoising,dhariwal2021diffusion} recently demonstrated remarkable power in content generation~\cite{ramesh2022hierarchical,saharia2022photorealistic,yu2022scaling,singer2022make}.
-With tractable probabilistic modeling, they iteratively improve the image based on the prior estimation.
-In this regard, the training is more stable, and better coverage is attained.
-It is also common knowledge that autoregressive models process images pixel by pixel, making it difficult to handle high-resolution data.
-On the other hand, denoising diffusion models usually require thousands of iterations to reach good estimations.
+These models utilize tractable probabilistic modeling techniques to iteratively refine the image based on prior estimations, resulting in more stable training and improved coverage.
+However, it is widely known that autoregressive models process images pixel by pixel, which makes it cumbersome to handle high-resolution data.
+On the other hand, denoising diffusion models typically require thousands of iterations to achieve accurate estimations.
 Thus, using these methods directly in image inpainting incurs respective drawbacks -- {\it strategies for high-quality large-hole high-resolution image inpainting still fall short}.